Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/recreating_results.md

 use_ac, 0
 convert_to_ac, 0
 ```
-The threshold of a 0.2 HDgridScore as a minimum score to be identified as a grid cell was used.
+The threshold of a 0.2 HDgridScore was used as a minimum score to identify a cell as a grid cell.
 Cells with scores below that were discarded from analysis.